stackabletech/listener-operator/.github/ISSUE_TEMPLATE/new_version.md

 ---

-**Which new version of Stackable Load Balancer Operator should we support?**
+**Which new version of Stackable Listener Operator should we support?**

 Please specify the version, version range or version numbers to support, please also add these to the issue title